stewartpark/codegolf/README.md

  - sh: bash 4.3
  - c: gcc 6.2.1

 Fork this repository, write your solution under `submission/`, and make a pull request.
-Problems will be changed every 6 months.

 If the solution is the same, the first submitter will be the winner.